Chapter 10 : Year 1: May 2nd, 1999

 “Of course they do,” Hagrid agreed.
 “It’s been so strange, not havin' yeh boys around this year!
 Seeing Hermione walk 'round the hallways without the two of yeh… An' now that both she an' Ginny will graduate, yeh’ll never show yer faces here again, I imagine?”

-“Yes we will,” Ron said.
+“Of course we will,” Ron said.
 “Your our friend too, Hagrid.”

 “Why don’t we decide to come visit you more often next year?” said Harry, who was feeling a bit guilty over neglecting his friend, even though he hadn’t done it on purpose.